okta/okta-developer-docs/packages/@okta/vuepress-site/docs/reference/api/myaccount/index.md

 Returns an empty HTTP 204 status code response.

 #### Error Responses
-If an invalid email id is passed to the request, the response will return a 404 NOT FOUND with error code E0000007.
+If an invalid email id is passed to the request, the response returns a 404 NOT FOUND with error code E0000007.

 ### Get My Phones